addebartek/pause-flap/README.md

 2. The `KafkaRecordStreamSubscription` which polls records from the given consumer client and emits records downstream also keeps an internal states.

-3. In this demonstration, after the `sampleMessageConsumer` paused the channel using `KafkaClientService`, the `KafkaRecordStreamSubscription` internal state is still `STATE_POLLING` while `ReactiveKafkaConsumer`'s internal state became `paused`.
+3. In this demonstration, after the `MessageConsumer` paused the channel using `KafkaClientService`, the `KafkaRecordStreamSubscription` internal state is still `STATE_POLLING` while `ReactiveKafkaConsumer`'s internal state became `paused`.

-4. after 5 secs its buffer will be full because downstream `SampleMessageConsumer` is blocking(sleeping).
+4. after 5 secs its buffer will be full because downstream `MessageConsumer` is blocking(sleeping).

 5. `KafkaRecordStreamSubscription` will call `pauseResume()` to change state to `STATE_PAUSED` because the buffer is full.